RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Decompilation/SettingsINI.md

 settings.ini is the configuration file for the [RSDKv3 Decompilation](index.md).
 This page lists all of the available options.

+!!! note
+    When editing the file, make sure that the decompilation is not running.
+If it is, any changes made to the file will be reverted when closing the decomp.

 ## Dev
 | Setting Name         | Description                                                                                                        | Value Type | Default Value |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------ | ---------- | ------------- |